purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 A simple way to fix this is to keep the styling and the top of the page (about `8 KiB` uncompressed) in the gzipped HTML and only compress the content below the viewport with WebP.
 It's still going to feel junky when refreshing the page below the viewport, but it's still manageable.

 Another nuisance is scroll behavior.
 Scroll position is usually retained upon refresh, but when you're at `Y = 5000px`, you refresh and the page is `0px` tall, it's reset.
 Temporarily adding a really huge `<div>` helps with this.
+In addition, assigning to `document.documentElement.innerHTML` instead of calling `document.write` is necessary, because that updates the current document instead of replacing it with a new one.

 ### Embedding